sfclearprices/sfclearprices.github.io/index.markdown

 <details>
 <summary>Will this lower prices?
 If so, will these cuts hurt workers? </summary>
-No. This does not affect the business constraints in which restaurants operate: they still will be required to provide identical benefits to their workers
+No. This does not affect the business constraints in which restaurants operate: they still will be required to provide identical benefits to their workers.
 </details>
 <span class="spacer" />

 <details>
 <summary>I like knowing that my money is supporting workers.
 Can businesses still include this information?</summary>
 Yes.
 This ordinance only affects the advertised or listed prices of items.
-If the restaurant wants to put this information on the receipt, they are still free to do so.
+If the restaurant wants to put extra information on the receipt, they are still free to do so.
 Consider an example: a current bill may be formatted as

 <ul>
 <li>$100 food items</li>